-(M) The CCF facility shall develop annual goals and objectives and submit these goals and objectives upon request to the chief of the bureau of community based programs.
+(M) The CCF shall develop annual goals and objectives and submit these goals and objectives upon request to the bureau chief of community facilities.

-(N) The CCF facility shall display the approval certificate awarded by the department of youth services.
+(N) The CCF shall display the facility approval certificate by the department of youth services.

-(O) The community corrections facility shall be administered by the governing board.
+(O) The CCF shall be administered by the governing board.